Raphinha

-Raphael Dias Belloli (born 14 December 1996), known as Raphinha, is a Brazilian professional footballer who plays as a winger or forward for club Barcelona and the Brazil national team.
-Known for his pace, dribbling and finishing, he is considered one of the best players in the world.
+Raphael Dias Belloli (/pt/; born 14 December 1996), known mononymously as Raphinha, is a Brazilian professional footballer who plays as a forward for club Barcelona, which he captains, and the Brazil national team.

 Raphinha began his career with Brazilian club Avaí, before signing for the Portuguese Vitória de Guimarães in 2016, where he made his professional debut.
 In 2018, he joined fellow Primeira Liga club Sporting CP, winning the double of the Taça de Portugal and Taça da Liga in 2019.

 After having played for Rennes and Leeds United, Raphinha signed for Spanish club Barcelona in 2022 for a transfer worth €58 million (£50 million).
 Despite initially struggling, in 2024–25, Raphinha had his breakthrough season, being integral to Barcelona winning a domestic treble of the La Liga title, the Copa del Rey, and the Supercopa de España, while also finishing as the Champions League's top scorer.

-After never being capped at youth level, Raphinha made his senior international debut in 2021 and was part of Brazil's squads at the 2022 FIFA World Cup and the 2024 Copa América.
+After never being capped at youth level, Raphinha made his senior international debut for Brazil in 2021, and was part of their squads for the 2022 FIFA World Cup, 2024 Copa América and 2026 World Cup.

 Early life

-Raphinha was born in Porto Alegre, Brazil where he grew up in Restinga, a favela far from the city centre.
+Raphinha was born in Porto Alegre, Brazil, and grew up in Restinga, a favela far from the city centre.
 His father is of Italian descent and his mother is mixed-race Brazilian.
-His father was a jobbing musician.
-He had a difficult upbringing where he describes sharing a bedroom with his parents, younger brother and pets; struggling to pay travel costs and at points having to beg for food.
+His father was a jobbing musician who played in a samba band.
+Raphinha has described a difficult upbringing: he shared a bedroom with his parents, his younger brother and the family's pets, sometimes could not afford the travel to matches, and occasionally had to ask strangers for food.

-At age seven, Raphinha attended Ronaldinho's birthday party due to his father and uncle's relationship with the player and have since become friends.

-Before starting his professional football career, Raphinha participated in the várzea tournaments until the age of 18, which he describes as "a network of independent matches and tournaments organised by the local community" below academy level in which any prospective player is allowed to participate.
-The matches in these tournaments are played under harsh conditions, including home fans harassing opponent team players near changing rooms before matches, gunshots, clay pitches with dust and sand, intense heat, posts instead of nets and shirtless teams due to the lack of shirts/jerseys.